JudicaelPoumay/Duplicate-And-Translate/readme.txt

 *   **Gutenberg Block Editor Support:** Translates content from various core Gutenberg blocks while keeping layout intact, including headings, paragraphs, lists, quotes, buttons, and images (alt text).
 *   **AI Integration:** Utilizes the power of language models for accurate translations.
 *   **Configurable Target Language:** Choose from a list of predefined languages to translate your content into.
+*   **Configurable Context prompt** Add context via a text box to help create a better translation (useful for idioms and language specific elements that needs special translation)
-*   **Secure API Key Storage:** Your API key is stored securely in the WordPress database.
+*   **Secure API Key Storage:** Your API key is stored securely in your WordPress database.
 *   **User-friendly Progress Page:** A real-time progress page keeps you informed about the translation process.

 == Installation ==